trek-view/sequence-maker/README.md

 If two or more of these arguments are used (`-f`, `-s` or `-a`) the script will process in the order: 1) frame rate `-f`, 2) spatial distance minimum `-s`, and 3) altitude difference minimum `-a`.

-* -j: join mode (optional: default is timegps):
+* -c: connection mode (optional: default is timegps):
 	- timegps (`GPSDateTime` of image, ascending e.g. 00:01 - 00:10); OR
 	- timecapture (`CaptureTime` of image, ascending e.g. 00:01 - 00:10)
 	- filename (ascending e.g A.jpg > Z.jpg)

-_A note on join modes.
-Generally you should join by time unless you have a specific use-case.
-Filename will join the photo to the next photo in ascending alphabetical order.
+_A note on connection modes.
+Generally you should connect by time unless you have a specific use-case.
+Filename will connect the photo to the next photo in ascending alphabetical order.
 We recommend using `timegps` ([EXIF] `GPSDateTime`) not `timecapture` ([EXIF] `originalDateTime`) unless you are absolutely sure `originalDateTime` is correct.
 Many 360 stitching tools rewrite `originalDateTime` as datetime of stitching process not the datetime the image was actually captured.
 This can cause issues when sorting by time (e.g. images might not be stitched in capture order).
 Therefore, `GPSDateTime` is more likely to represent the true time of capture._

 * d: discard: discard images that lack GPS or time tags and continue (required: if no GPS data in image)
 * e: exiftool-exec-path (optional)